pchen718/pchen718/README.md

 ## Hi, I'm Phebe 👋

-I'm a graduate student in Applied Mathematics with a concentration in Statistics and Data Analytics at the University of Colorado Boulder, focused on data science, statistical modeling, and applied analytics.
+I'm a recent M.S. graduate in Applied Mathematics from the University of Colorado Boulder, with a concentration in Statistics and Data Analytics.

+I’m interested in using statistical modeling, data visualization, and applied analytics to solve real-world problems, especially in education, sports, and public-interest data.

 ### Interests
-- Statistical modeling & regression
+- Statistical modeling and regression
 - Data analysis and visualization
-- Sports and education analytics
+- Sports analytics
+- Education analytics
+- Applied machine learning

 ### Tools
-R, Python, SQL, pandas, ggplot2, scikit-learn
+R, Python, SQL, pandas, ggplot2, scikit-learn, Excel, Tableau

 ### Selected Projects
-- Predicting Social Drivers of Pharmaceutical Wastewater Concentrations
-- Engineering Major Transitions in CEAS
+- **Engineering Major Transitions in CEAS**
+  Built transition matrices and logistic regression models to analyze student movement across engineering majors.

-- Forecasting NHL Team Points Using Statistical Learning
+- **Forecasting NHL Team Points Using Statistical Learning**
+  Compared random forests, bagging, and boosting models to predict NHL team performance.

+- **Predicting Social Drivers of Pharmaceutical Wastewater Concentrations**
+  Applied statistical modeling to investigate relationships between social variables and wastewater concentration patterns.

-- Evaluating the Impact of Salary Caps on Competitive Balance
+- **Evaluating the Impact of Salary Caps on Competitive Balance**
+  Analyzed how salary cap structures relate to parity and competitive balance in professional sports.